15 Inspiring Quotes from LGBT Leaders

 "Every gay and lesbian person who has been lucky enough to survive the turmoil of growing up is a survivor.
 Survivors always have an obligation to those who will face the same challenges."

-— from Straight from the Heart, a memoir written with his then-husband Rod Jackson, 1995
+— from his memoir Straight from the Heart, 1995

 "I don't want you to love me.
 I don't want you to like me.
 But I don't want you to beat me up and kill me.
 You don't have to like me, I don't care.
 But please don't kill me."